-It can be extremely rewarding to own your own home, but it can also be challenging.
-For example, when you rent a home, you can call maintenance when something breaks.
-When you own a home, you are responsible for repairing issues as quickly as possible or suffer the consequences.
-This includes roof leaks.
+It can be extremely rewarding to own a home, but it can also be challenging.
+For example, when you rent an apartment, townhome, or house, you can call the maintenance crew when something breaks.
+When you own a home, you are responsible for repairing issues as quickly as possible or you risk suffering the consequences.
+This includes roof leaks, roof hail damage, and other roof problems.

 Signs of Roof Leaks

-The earlier that a roof leak can be caught, the sooner it can be repaired and the more money that can be saved.
-There have been many cases where we have seen roof leaks that could be easily repaired, but they were ignored and the roof ended up having to be replaced.
-To avoid this, watch for these signs of roof leaks:
+The earlier that a roof leak can be caught, the sooner you can arrange for a professional roof leak repair and the more money you can save.
+There have been many cases where we have seen residential and commercial roof leaks that our roofing contractors could have easily repaired, but they were ignored and the roof ended up having to be replaced.
+To avoid an emergency roof repair or total roof replacement, watch for these signs of roof leaks:

-- Discoloration Around Fixtures – This is a sign that you have a serious leak on your hands.
-Due to the location of the leak, it can often lead to electrical issues.
-Therefore, when this type of damage is detected, a professional should be contacted immediately.
+- Discoloration around fixtures.
+This is a sign that you have a serious roof leak on your hands, which often results in an emergency roof repair.
+Due to the location of the leak, it can lead to electrical issues.
+Therefore, when this type of roof damage is detected, your local roofing company should be contacted immediately.

-- Buckling, Curling or Missing Shingles – Roofing shingles are ultimately the first line of defense for protecting your home’s roof.
-If there are any signs of curling or buckling, there is a good chance that there is moisture trapped below the shingles.
+- Buckling, curling or missing shingles.
+Roofing shingles are ultimately the first line of defense for protecting your home’s roof.
+If there are any signs of curling or buckling, there is a good chance that there is moisture trapped below the roof shingles.
 Eventually, this could result in wood root.

 The longer you try to put off roof leaks, the more problematic and dangerous they will become.